-ELLIOTT MILLER AWARDFOR MOST VALUED IMPROVISER The Elliott Miller Award is in honour of Elliott Miller (winner TSC Intermediate Division, St Aloysius, 2010) who passed away in 2016 at just 21 years of age.
+ELLIOTT MILLER AWARD FOR MOST VALUED IMPROVISER The Elliott Miller Award is in honour of Elliott Miller (winner TSC Intermediate Division, St Aloysius, 2010) who passed away in 2016 at just 21 years of age.
 Elliott was an incredible performer who voluntarily coached Theatresports and drama after he left school.
-He worked entertaining sick children in hospital, supported every new performer he met and continued performing even while sick and in pain.
+He supported every new performer he met and continued performing even while sick and in pain.
 The award is given to the players in the Intermediate and Senior Grand Finals who demonstrate those same qualities: an outstanding performer who is generous, supportive and totally committed to the scenes.
-The 2017 recipients were: